Deep Learning Installation

 - Yellow - Service is ready to accept clients;

 Running filters does not require working Service (this is even discouraged).
 Training always require running Service, regardless of tool.

-Adaptive Vision Deep Learning Examples
+Aurora Vision Deep Learning Examples

 Examples are installed only if corresponding component has been selected during installation.

-Adaptive Vision Deep Learning Standalone Editor
+Aurora Vision Deep Learning Standalone Editor

 Standalone Deep Learning comes in both runtime and professional version installers.
 It can be very useful to performing training on client site.